diegotrap/speaking/README.md

-# speaking
+# diegotrap speaking

-Speaking, whorkshops slides and materials
+Slides, notes and materials from talks I've given.